HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 ### Open Liberty Portlet Container

 === "Containers"
-    HCL DX Early Access Program - Milestone 1 is now available.
+    **HCL DX Early Access Program - Milestone 1** is now available.
 The goal of the HCL Digital Experience Early Access Program is for the community of participants to conduct review and testing of new components introduced for use with the HCL Digital Experience 9.5 software.
-For more information, including how to access the software and discuss your feedback with HCL, see [HCL Digital Experience Early Access Program ](../../early_access/index.md).
+For more information, including how to access the software and discuss your feedback with HCL, see [HCL Digital Experience Early Access Program](../../early_access/index.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U